PeDiot/rrl-trading-system/README.md

 src="imgs/cum-profits-rrl-dwt-2.png">
 </figure>

-Here, the trading system's decision seem to be efficient when fees are not too high ($\delta \leq 10$ bps).
+Here, the trading system's decision seem to be efficient when fees are not too high.